Aiden’s Journey With PDD & How I Became “A Special Needs Mom.”

 Because of Aiden’s IEP (Individualized Education Program) and because of his diagnosis, Aiden still qualifies for special ed services (getting continued speech & occupational therapy).

 When Aiden started kindergarten in September 2015, Aiden did have a bit of a tough beginning.
 A general ed kindergarten class is a lot more kids, which means a lot more distractions, stimulation, and challenges for Aiden.
 Despite the difficult time for him adjusting to his new class, Aiden loved learning.
 He loved how he was able to read and write his sight words, letters, and numbers.
-Since Aiden has learned how to write, this kid cannot stop writing!
+Since Aiden to write, this kid cannot stop writing!
 He loves to write anything and everything!

 I am so proud and beyond blessed to have a child make such great progress in his journey.